Thomas-Merlet/Thomas-Merlet.github.io/_posts/2018-04-15-vanadium-website-money-exchange.markdown

 ## Migrate the platform online

 We subscribed to an online host server and we bought a domain name server.
-We migrated the website and the database to an online server, so the plateform could be accessed from anywhere.
+We migrated the website and the database to an online server, so the platform could be accessed from anywhere.
 As well, we optimized the size of pictures to accelerate navigation.

 ## Enable the secured top up

 Thanks to a partnership between our school and the payment tool Lydia, we are able to pay through Lydia payment platform.
 We used the payment API provided by Lydia in order to integrate a payment page on our site.
-The main challenge was assuring the security of the transaction using transocation keys and token.
+The main challenge was assuring the security of the transaction using transaction keys and token.
 We took contact with an informatics employee of Lydia to make our solution of payment secured.

 ## Display statistics on expense